shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Violent Dismissal

 At level 15, you figure out how to exploit the volatile nature of your Formed spells.
 As an action, you can choose one of your Formed spells and make it explode.
-All creatures in a radius equal to your Casting Range and with line of sight of the Formed spell must make a Dexterity saving throw.
+All creatures in a radius equal to your Cast Range and with line of sight of the Formed spell must make a Dexterity saving throw.
 On a failed save, they take damage equal to the Formed spell’s casted level and the Formed spell procs your Formed Spell Proc feature on them.
 On a success, they take half as much damage and suffer no ill effects.

 The Formed spell is destroyed immediately when it explodes.